aebange/programmingClass/Python/pythonClasses.md

             self.email = first + '.' + last + '@company.com'

         employee_1 = Employee('Big', 'Mike', 20000) <--- This is the instance
+- **How instances are represented:** Instances are called in the class as "self".
+When calling the attributes of an instance in a class, self is used.

 ### Class Variables vs Instance Variables
 - **Class Variables:** Variables that are shared across all instances within the same class.
 Essentially just a variable defined within a class that is added on as an attribute.
-- **Instance Variables:** Variables that are specific to an instance of a class.
+- **Instance Variables:** Variables or attributes that are specific to an instance of a class.

 ### Public vs Private Attributes
 - **Private objects**: Python does not support "true" private attributes.
 Rather, the common practice is to name private attributes in a way that should warn programmers not to attempt to call them in order to avoid breaking things.